-Oil is gathered at the 1-27 Battery, blended with condensate, and pipelined to market.
+Oil is gathered at the central battery, blended with condensate, and pipelined to market.
 The shallow natural gas is gathered into intra-field flow lines operated via 16 compressor stations.
 There are two egress points with the bulk of the natural gas going to the Empress pricing reference point.